Hobie Landrith: Washington Senators

 On May 8, 1963, the Baltimore Orioles sold Landrith to the Washington Senators for a reported $20,000, with his salary estimated to be around $14,000.
-He struggled with the Senators, hitting only .173 with a home run and 7 RBI in 42 games before breaking his hand on a foul tip off a pitch from Steve Ridzik of the New York Yankees on August 7.
+He struggled with the Senators, hitting .173 with one home run and seven RBIs in 42 games before breaking his hand on a foul tip off a pitch from Steve Ridzik of the New York Yankees on August 7.
 He was given his unconditional release from Washington on December 6.

 Landrith rejoined the Senators on February 15, 1964 as a coach, with the possible option that he would return as an active player should the Senators trade away one of their current catchers.
 However, the opportunity never arose.
-Landrith brought his playing career to a close in an AL-NL benefit game on February 14, 1965 for the widow of Red Adams, a deceased custodian at Candlestick Park, helping to raise over $8,000.
+Landrith brought his playing career to a close in an AL-NL benefit game on February 14, 1965, for the widow of Red Adams, a deceased custodian at Candlestick Park, helping to raise over $8,000.

-Career statistics

-Landrith's career totals as recognized by Baseball-Reference.com.